Ice skating

-Ice skating is the self-propulsion and gliding of a person across an ice surface, using metal-bladed ice skates.
+Ice skating is the self-propulsion and gliding of a person across a flat ice surface, using metal-bladed ice skates.
 People skate for various reasons, including recreation (fun), exercise, competitive sports, and commuting.
 Ice skating may be performed on naturally frozen bodies of water, such as ponds, lakes, canals, and rivers, and on human-made ice surfaces both indoors and outdoors.

 Natural ice surfaces used by skaters can accommodate a variety of winter sports which generally require an enclosed area, but are also used by skaters who need ice tracks and trails for distance skating and speed skating.
 Man-made ice surfaces include ice rinks, ice hockey rinks, bandy fields, ice tracks required for the sport of ice cross downhill, and arenas.

 Various formal sports involving ice skating have emerged since the 19th century.
-Ice hockey, bandy, rinkball, and ringette, are team sports played with, respectively, a flat sliding puck, a ball, and a rubber ring.
+Ice hockey, bandy, rinkball, and ringette are team sports played with, respectively, a flat sliding puck, a ball, and a rubber ring.
 Synchronized skating is a unique artistic team sport derived from figure skating.
-Figure skating, ice cross downhill, speed skating, and barrel jumping (a discipline of speed skating), are among the sporting disciplines for individuals.
+Figure skating, ice cross downhill, speed skating, and barrel jumping (a discipline of speed skating) are among the sporting disciplines for individuals.

 History

 Early history of ice skating

 Research suggests that the earliest ice skating happened in southern Finland more than 4,000 years ago.
 This was done to save energy during winter journeys.
 True skating emerged when a steel blade with sharpened edges was used.
 Skates now cut into the ice instead of gliding on top of it.
 The Dutch added edges to ice skates in the 13th or 14th century.
 These ice skates were made of steel, with sharpened edges on the bottom to aid movement.

 The fundamental construction of modern ice skates has stayed largely the same since then, although differing greatly in the details, particularly in the method of binding and the shape and construction of the steel blades.
 In the Netherlands, ice skating was considered proper for all classes of people, as shown in many pictures from Dutch Golden Age painters.

 Ice skating was also practiced in China during the Song dynasty, and became popular among the ruling family of the Qing dynasty.
+Ancient ice skates, made of animal bones, were found at the bronze age Gaotai Ruins in north west China, and are estimated to be likely 3,500 years old.
+Archeologists say these ancient skates are "clear evidence for communication between China and Europe" in the Bronze Age era, as they are very similar to bone skates unearthed in Europe.